➲ LinkedList in Java is a linear data structure that uses a doubly linked list internally to store a group of elements.

 A pointer indicates the addresses of the next node and the previous node.
 Elements in the linked list are called nodes.

-➲ Since the previous field of the first node and the next field of the last node does not point to anything, we must set it with the null value.
+➲ Since the previous field of the first node and the next field of the last node do not point to anything, we must set it with the null value.

 Its size will grow with the addition of each and every element.
 Therefore, its initial capacity is zero.
 When an element is removed, it will automatically shrink.